Fall 2020: Update

 Spring 2020: Update

 In the spring of 2020, Dr. Dann Skalrew’s EVPP 490-008 & EVPP 692-004 Sustainability Planning for Communities course formally partnered with University Sustainability.
 Students in the course, with the full support of University Sustainability team, developed and delivered a draft copy of George Mason University’s Strategic Plan for Sustainability as well as supplemental materials for the use of the Mason Sustainability Council.
 The partnership was so outstanding that all students enrolled in the cross-listed course, Dr. Dann, and the entire University Sustainability team were recognized with the Outstanding Partner Award during Social Action and Integrative Learning’s (SAIL) annual Seeds of Change event.

 A Statement from Mason’s Sustainability Council

 In 2007, George Mason University’s then-President Alan Merten signed the American College and University Presidents’ Climate Commitment.
-This committed Mason to carbon neutrality by 2050 and resulted in the creation of the Office of Sustainability (OoS).
+This committed Mason to carbon neutrality by 2050 and resulted in the creation of University Sustainability.
 Since 2007, much has been done.
 Mason is regularly featured in the Princeton Review’s Guide to Green Colleges, in Sierra magazine’s “Cool Schools” ranking, and even earned a Silver certification (the Mason Square (formerly the Arlington Campus) is Bronze) from the League of American Bicyclists.
 In 2010, Mason released its first Climate Action Plan (CAP) designed in collaboration between students, faculty, and staff that charted a green course for the university.
 And, in 2014, Mason became the first university in the state of Virginia to earn a coveted “Gold” rating from the Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment & Rating System (STARS).
 In 2019, the OoS released its CAP Progress Report demonstrating the University’s commitment to sustainability while highlighting the progress that’s been made such as the 30% decrease in energy use from non-renewable electricity and natural gas per building square foot from 2006-2016.
 Although such amazing progress has been made, still more remains to be done.